runely/calendar-homey/README.md

 ## Changelog

+- 3.1.2
+  - Dependency update of `node-ical` from **0.25.5** to **0.25.6**: Fixes: [Issue #680](https://github.com/runely/calendar-homey/issues/680)
+  - Note about `Customized Time Zone` from Microsoft and how it is handled in the app by reading timezone information from the `VTIMEZONE` section in the calendar file, if present
 - 3.1.1
   - Note about `Customized Time Zone` from Microsoft and how it is handled in the app
   - Dependency updates